railwayapp/docs/src/pages/deploy/config-as-code.md

 <PriorityBoardingBanner />

 Railway supports defining the configuration for a single deployment in a file alongside your code.
 By default, we will look for a `railway.toml` or `railway.json` file.
 Everything in the build and deploy sections of the service settings page can be specified in this configuration file.

+When a new deploy is triggered, Railway will look for any config files in your code and combine these values with the settings from the dashboard.
+The resulting build and deploy config will be used **only for the current deploy**.
+The settings in the dashboard will not be updated with the settings defined in code.
+Configuration defined in code will always override values from the dashboard.

 ## Examples